-The Armenian cuisine reflects the traditions and the history of ancient Armenia.
-It is considered to be one of the oldest one in Asia and Transcaucasia.
-It proves the fact that still 2500 years ago the Armenians knew how to bake bread and make a barbecue.
+Armenian cuisine reflects the traditions and the history of ancient Armenia.
+It is considered one of the oldest cuisines in Asia and Caucasus.
+And, of course, the most attractive thing about Armenian cuisine is that the food is mainly organic.

 The Armenian dishes are famous for their special taste and spicy flavors.
 The most popular dishes are made of meat.
-The most important and special dish of every Armenian table is the barbecue.
-It is made with pork, lamb, beef or chicken in the addition of different species and served with traditional Armenian “Lavash”.
+The much-loved Armenian dish is probably the barbecue.
+It is made from spiced pork, lamb, beef, or chicken meat and served with traditional Armenian “Lavash.”

-The other traditional dish of Armenian cuisine is the famous “Tolma” or “Dolma”.
-We have more than 50 types of traditional Dolma.
-It is considered to be the second main dish in Armenian tables.
-It is made with cabbage leaves, or grape leaves, rice, minced meat and other species.
-They also use vegetables (pepper, eggplant, tomato) instead of cabbage leaves.
-They wrap the leaves around the minced meat and rice and cook it with olive oil.
+Another traditional dish of Armenian cuisine is the famous “Tolma” or “Dolma”.
+We have more than 50 types of Tolma.
+Tolma is considered the second main dish of the Armenian cuisine.
+It is made with cabbage or grape leaves, rice, minced meat, and spices.
+The minced and spiced meat with rice is wrapped in the leaves and cooked in a small amount of water.
+You can also use vegetables (pepper, eggplant, tomato) instead of cabbage leaves.

 Fish is widely used in Armenian cuisine, especially “Ishkhan” (trout), “Taraph” (sturgeon), and “Sig” (whitefish).
 There is also a Fish Festival organized annually during which various fish dishes are presented.